ion-fusion/ion-fusion.github.io/index.md

 Ion Fusion started inside Amazon in 2012, and has been used in production for over a decade, driving numerous data processing, workflow management, and analytics systems.
-It is now an independent Apache-licensed project led by current and former Amazonians.
+It is now an independent [Apache-licensed][apache] project led by current and former Amazonians.

 ⚠️ This project is under active development, preparing for a 1.0 open source release.
 The language itself is largely stable, but expect significant changes to Java APIs and packaging as we renovate